Port Gamble Forest Heritage Park

 Ample Parking Space:

-Spanning across a generous 1.20 acres, the Stottlemeyer Trailhead Parking Lot offers a spacious and convenient parking solution for visitors.
-With 25 standard stalls, ADA-accessible spaces, and 5 pull-though spaces, we ensure that everyone can embark on their forest journey with comfort and ease.
+Spanning across a generous 1.20 acres, the Stottlemeyer Trailhead offers a spacious and convenient parking solution for all our visitors.
+Featuring 25 standard stalls, ADA-accessible spaces, and five pull-through spaces, we ensure everyone can embark on their forest journey comfortably and efficiently.

 Equestrian Trailer-Friendly Access: